You had surgery to remove part of your small intestine (small bowel). You may also have had an ileostomy.

 Ask your doctor when you should begin taking your regular medicines again after surgery.

-If you have an ileostomy, follow your doctor’s care instructions.
+If you have an ileostomy, follow care instructions from your provider.

 Some foods may cause gas, loose stools, or constipation as you recover.
 Avoid foods that cause problems.

-If you become sick to your stomach or have diarrhea, avoid solid food and drink only clear fluids for a little while.
+If you become sick to your stomach or have diarrhea, avoid solid food and drink only clear fluids.
 Call your doctor.